Sathvik-Rao/ClipCascade/README.md

 ## 🌍 Contributing

-Contributions are welcome!
-Whether it's a feature request or a pull request, your input helps improve ClipCascade.
+Contributions are always welcome!
+Whether it's a feature request or a pull request, your input helps make ClipCascade even better.

 ## 📜 License